 Valencia-Selected Foundation Scholarships

 Some of the donors have asked Valencia’s Scholarship Committee to choose their scholar.
 The Committee will match the applicants with the scholarship criteria.
 Most of the scholarships have unique, special criteria such as graduation from a particular high school, or employment with a certain company.
 Additional preference will be given to students with financial need and a minimum GPA of 2.5.
 While good grades are important, the highest grades are usually not the first basis for selection.
-Valencia Foundation Scholarships are for in-state students and applications must be submitted by the deadline as indicated on the Online scholarship application page.
+Valencia Foundation Scholarships applications must be submitted by the deadline as indicated on the Online scholarship application page.

 Cost of Attendance

 College cost, which is sometimes referred to as the Cost of Attendance (COA), includes both direct and indirect costs.
 The following are average* costs of attendance for a full-time student attending both the Fall and Spring Terms of the 2015 - 2016 academic year (9 month budget for Fall and Spring) :